nickglazzard1959/gplot2/README.md

 DIMFILM (there is no way to use any "system fonts"!) and are, in this implementation, some of the Hershey fonts.
 The available fonts can be listed with the `LISTFONT` command.

+Special "marker" characters can also be drawn using the `MARKER` command with the optional 2nd argument set to `YES`.

 The text output facility allows
 "markup" to be included in the string to draw, and this extends to sub-scripts,